itsjohncs/johncs.com/content/posts/loop-termination.rst

 I'm guaranteed to always return ``None``!

 This is (perhaps) a silly example.
 But the general technique of thinking about the termination condition I want when writing a loop condition is constantly useful to me.

+.

+.

+.

+This is the shortest post I've ever written...
+I'm nervous about just ending it abrubtly.
+But I guess it can't be helped :(.

+Bye for now!